jakobjassmann/ecodes-dk-lidar/README.md

 ```
 /                 root folder
 |- data/          empty, place-holder for the data (needs to be imported from external sources).
-|- dk_lidar/      contains the python package with modules for processing.
+|- dk_lidar/      contains the Python package with modules for processing.
 |- log/           empty, place-holder for log file storage.
 |- scratch/       empty, place-holder for temporary data handling.
-|- scripts/       contains all bash and python scritps for carrying out the processsing.
+|- scripts/       contains all Batch and Python scritps for carrying out the processsing.
 ```

 ## Contributors